Java Hashmap Implementation: Complete guide

 Disadvantages:

-• Slow replication: Repeating over a HashMap can be slow, especially when compared to other data structures like arrays or lists.
+• Slow replication: Repeating over a HashMap can be slow, especially compared to other data structures like arrays or lists.
 This is because HashMaps aren’t designed for successional access, and the order of rudiments needs to be guaranteed.

 • Space Outflow: HashMaps in Java have a space above, meaning they bear new space to store the hash table and maintain the data structure’s integrity.